MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="even">
 <td>Diffusity</td>
-<td>[VgPositiveNumber](#data-types-used-in-the-vml-object-model).
+<td><a href="#data-types-used-in-the-vml-object-model">VgPositiveNumber</a>.
 The ratio of incident to diffusely reflected light.
 Values less than 1.0 are normal but values higher than one can generate interesting effects.</td>
 </tr>
 <tr class="odd">
 <td>Edge</td>